Paulicat/SteamOS-Via-Valve-Repos/README.md

 🔄 Updating your installation after installation to the latest in the current release branch:

 sudo mount /boot and verify visibility of the kernel/initramfs.
-Otherwise you will miss any kernel updates as by default /boot is not mounted.
+Otherwise you will miss any kernel updates as by default /boot is not visible.
 In case this was missed:
 Boot up archlinux iso and mount /dev/yourroot /mnt mount /dev/yourbootpartition /mnt/boot